AI-Yaswanth/Langchain-Learning/LLM Basics/README.md

 ### 1. Beginner AI Explainer

-A lightweight web app that explains any topic in multiple formats—beginner-friendly, technical, and interview-ready.
-Built with LangChain and Streamlit to demonstrate prompt templates and LLM integration.
+A lightweight web app that explains any topic in multiple formats - beginner-friendly, technical, and interview-ready.
+Demonstrates prompt templates and LLM integration using LangChain.

+### 2. Token Cost Calculator

+A utility application that estimates token usage and input costs for different LLMs.
+Demonstrates tokenization concepts and pricing awareness when building AI applications.

+### 3. Semantic Search Engine

+A Retrieval-Augmented Generation (RAG) application that allows users to upload PDFs, create embeddings, perform semantic search, and generate context-aware answers using retrieved document chunks.

-### 2. Prompt Practice Exercises
+### 4. Prompt Practice Exercises

-A collection of practical prompts designed to strengthen prompt engineering skills for common real-world use cases such as summarization, information extraction, code generation, and debugging assistance.
+A collection of practical prompts designed to improve prompt engineering skills across common real-world use cases.

 ---